 But then I found what did work for me in my math block.
 I split my students in half and taught my lessons twice.
 My kids were engaged and I was able to differentiate for them in smaller groups to meet their needs.

 My Math Block

-Essentially, after our daily, introductory activities, I split the class in half and teach the lesson to both of them.
-However, I teach the lesson differently with both groups based on the level of scaffolding they needed.
+My math block typically begins with our Word Problem of the Day and Number of the Day.
+Though, those are the pieces in the schedule that are flexible and have been during different times when my schedule has necessitated a broken up math block.
+For our core instruction, I split the class in half and teach the lesson to both of them.
+However, I teach the lesson differently with both groups based on the level of scaffolding they need.
 Here’s a look at how our typical 90-minute math block is scheduled in this format.

 Word Problem of the Day

-The beginning of our math block is *always* a story problem of the day.
+The beginning of our math block is *always* a Word Problem of the Day.
 My first year in the classroom I quickly realized that my teaching of problem solving for one day at the end of the unit, or as a unit itself, just was not enough practice for my kids.
-And my curriculum didn’t give students enough practice, and did not spiral through the standards in word problems.
-I began implementing a ” Word Problem of the Day” format and have seen the difference that it makes with my kids when they have daily exposure to word problems that spiral through the grade level standards.
-We now implement it school wide and I’ve done the same structure in 1st grade and 2nd grade as I had originally done in 3rd.
+Typical curriculums don’t give students enough practice, and do not spiral through the standards in word problems.
+You can read more about Why I Do a Word Problem of the Day I’ve done the same structure in 1st grade and 2nd grade as I had originally done in 3rd.

 Number of the Day

 My Number of the Day routine is the single most important 10 minutes of my math block!